Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 Scrub A Tortoise

-The Tortoise Encounter boasts 15 tortoises meandering around its enclosure, and we spend the most time there during our visit.
+The Tortoise Encounter boasts 15 tortoises meandering around its enclosure, and we spent the most time there during our visit.
 They’re cute and big, but they’re friendly.

 Critchlow Alligator Sanctuary